A word with 'The Commish'

 Years later, when he found a woman’s correctional boot camp in Florida had an abysmal 80% recidivism rate, he closed it.
 The warden called Gov. Jeb Bush, but Bush upheld Schembri’s decision.

-“That type of Marine Corp training did not do well for those women.
+“That type of Marine Corps training did not do well for those women.
 And they had 150,000 women who went in and out of the facility each year,” Schembri said.

 He also criticized one of the most popular programs in schools — DARE — Drug Abuse Resistance Education.